Lyle24/zhibingeng/index.md

-I'm a fifth-year Ph.D. student at the University of Chinese Academic of Sciences.
+I'm a fifth-year Ph.D. student at the University of Chinese Academic of Sciences under the supervision of Prof. Binyong Sun.
+Before that, I received a B.Sc. from the Hua Loo-Keng class at Shandong University, majoring in applied mathematics.
 My name in Chinese : 耿智斌
 Email: gengzhibin@amss.ac.cn
 Here is my [<u>CV</u>](./Curriculum_Vitae.pdf)